 At Hormel Foods, we take into account the important role that environmental responsibility plays in our day-to-day operations and the responsibility we must uphold for minimizing our impacts in the world.
+To read our environmental sustainability policy statement, click here.

 In 2011, we completed our first set of environmental goals and added our second set in 2012 to span from 2012-2020.
 The following are specific environmental goals that we are dedicated to achieving by 2020: